home-assistant/home-assistant.io/source/_posts/2019-12-01-home-assistant-for-everyone.markdown

 This is just great.
 I love how this user can live a more comfortable life.
 It's really motivating.

 I also really like the first reply to the above comment.
-It highlights how we tend to judge things from our perspective and don't paint the whole picture.
+It highlights how we tend to judge things from our perspective and that our perspective might not paint the whole picture.

 <blockquote style='font-size:1em'>
 Thanks for your comment.
 I came to this discussion with my blinkers on, so to speak, pre -judging how I need less automation in my world, and you give concrete evidence how someone's "meh" can be balanced by untold advantages (13.4 million, in fact) of such a system.